ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

 1. Configure the AWS CLI: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html.
 Name your AWS CLI profile `private` or change the environment variable `AWS_CONFIGURATION_PROFILE_NAME` in the file [.env.dev](smart_mail/.env.dev).
 1. Follow the instructions of the article [Getting started with Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/getting-started.html) to configure access to AWS LLM models.

+### Start Dependencies
+1. Run the following command to start the required services from the root directory of the repository:
+    ```bash
+    docker compose -f docker-compose.yml -p smart-mail-online-llm up --build
+    ```
+1. Wait for the solution to initialize.
+Logs will be displayed in the terminal.
+1. Execute the ingestion pipeline as described in the [Start the Pipeline](#start-the-pipeline) section.

 ### Install Python packages
 1. Go to the directory `smart_mail`.
 1. Install required Python packages: